hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 specified topic.
 We append the global processor index to the specified clientId for uniqueness, e.g `producer-1`, `producer-2`...

-Paho client has a configuration called `maxInflight` which limits the `in-flight` messages with quality of service `AT_LEAST_ONCE` and `EXACTLY_ONCE`.
-This limitation is per client.
-Sink uses a semaphore with the permit count of specified `maxInflight` to limit the messages.
-Sink does not apply this limiting to the messages with quality of service `AT_MOST_ONCE`.

 #### API

 Since there are several configuration options for the sink, we created